isomerpages/mlaw-acd/events/upcoming-events/_posts/Induction Briefing.md

-The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be conducting an induction briefing for registered dealers on **9 September 2019** (Mon).
+The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be organising an induction briefing for the registered dealers in the precious stones and precious metals dealers sector on **9 September 2019** (Mon).
 Details as follow:
 <br>
 <table>
   <tr>